Sanskrit: Other writing systems

-Other scripts such as Gujarati, Bangla, Odia and major south Indian scripts, states Salomon, "have been and often still are used in their proper territories for writing Sanskrit".
+Other scripts such as Gujarati, Bangla-Assamese, Odia and major south Indian scripts, states Salomon, "have been and often still are used in their proper territories for writing Sanskrit".
 These and many Indian scripts look different to the untrained eye, but the differences between Indic scripts is "mostly superficial and they share the same phonetic repertoire and systemic features", states Salomon.
 They all have essentially the same set of eleven to fourteen vowels and thirty-three consonants as established by the Sanskrit language and attestable in the Brahmi script.
 Further, a closer examination reveals that they all have the similar basic graphic principles, the same varnamala (literally, "garland of letters") alphabetic ordering following the same logical phonetic order, easing the work of historic skilled scribes writing or reproducing Sanskrit works across South Asia.
-The Sanskrit language written in some Indic scripts exaggerate angles or round shapes, but this serves only to mask the underlying similarities.
-Nagari script favours symmetry set with squared outlines and right angles.
-In contrast, Sanskrit written in the Bangla script emphasizes the acute angles while the neighbouring Odia script emphasizes rounded shapes and uses cosmetically appealing "umbrella-like curves" above the script symbols.

 In the south, where Dravidian languages predominate, scripts used for Sanskrit include the Kannada, Telugu, Malayalam and Grantha alphabets.

-Transliteration schemes, Romanisation
+Transliteration and romanisation schemes

 Since the late 18th century, Sanskrit has been transliterated using the Latin alphabet.
 The system most commonly used today is the IAST (International Alphabet of Sanskrit Transliteration), which has been the academic standard since 1888.
 ASCII-based transliteration schemes have also evolved because of difficulties representing Sanskrit characters in computer systems.
 These include Harvard-Kyoto and ITRANS, a transliteration scheme that is used widely on the Internet, especially in Usenet and in email, for considerations of speed of entry as well as rendering issues.
 With the wide availability of Unicode-aware web browsers, IAST has become common online.
 It is also possible to type using an alphanumeric keyboard and transliterate to Devanagari using software like Mac OS X's international support.

-European scholars in the 19th century generally preferred Devanagari for the transcription and reproduction of whole texts and lengthy excerpts.
-However, references to individual words and names in texts composed in European Languages were usually represented with Roman transliteration.
-From the 20th century onwards, because of production costs, textual editions edited by Western scholars have mostly been in Romanised transliteration.